erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 At some point, the student wants his LA to be approved.
 To do so, he first approves it himself, then waits for other actors to approve it.
-As with the editing, the approval process can also be started by other actors (e.g. the receiving coordinator).
-Regardless of who starts the process, the LA is approved when a single revision of the LA gets all the "approved" timeline entries.
-At this moment LA gets "approved by all parties".
+As with the editing, the approval process can also be started by other actors (e.g. the receiving coordinator, when he wants to exchange a particular LA component to a different one).

+Regardless of who starts the process, the LA is approved only after all three parties approve it.
+The details of this process are explained in the API specs.

 Learning Agreements can still be edited after they are approved.
-Then, they can be approved again.
-Each such change is recorded, and all actors can review each of these changes.
+Then, they can be approved again, and again.
+Partners are encouraged to keep a record of all such changes (European Commission requires mobility partners to keep only the two snapshots - before and after mobility - but it seems safer to keep all changes, for forward compatibility).

 There are no new APIs needed for approving LAs.
 We will be using only the ones we have described earlier.
 The following flowchart presents the entire process: